HuangLian126/LSPM/README.md

 # LSPM
 This repository is the implement of Infrared Small Target Segmentation with Multiscale Feature Representation.
 This implement is built on Ubuntu18.04 with Pytorch 1.1.
 The windows system may be compatible.

-Our article will be published on Infrared Physics & Technology.

 If you have any questions, please contact this Email: hlcqsxxy@163.com.

 Copyright: School of Communication and Information Engineering, Chongqing University of Posts and Telecommunications (CQUPT)